ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-20-1.png)

 -   In January to March, when Northen United States suffers the brunt extreme winters.
 We see Washington, Idaho and Oregon beat the trend and rather deliver better performance.
--   We see New York and Illinois reamin the most affected even in this part of the year.
+-   We see New York and Illinois reamin the worst affected even in this part of the year.
--   North and South Dakota , Michigan nad West Virginia also suffers from extreme delays.
+-   North and South Dakota , Michigan and West Virginia also suffers from extreme delays.

 ### Figure 4.3.4.3: Choropleth - Delay with Seasons \[April - June'2017\]